Clarion River water in Pennsylvania

 If the Clarion is high, crowded, too warm, or logistically awkward, compare the Allegheny River for a larger tailwater plan, Oil Creek for smaller trout water, or Slippery Rock Creek for a different western Pennsylvania option.

+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
 Check the PFBC summary book and water-specific rules before fishing.
 Trout and warmwater rules differ by reach and season.

-Cooksburg corridor
+Cooksburg area

 Clarion River water trail